TimLee2/RiskScript/README.md

 # RiskScript
 Generates random territories for each player before the game begins for the Risk (Game of Thrones) board game.
+- Script for use can be found [here](https://timlee2.github.io/RiskGenerator/RiskScript.html).

 ## Description
 Based on the popular board game Risk, a spin-off